abhi3700/evm-playground/README.md

 x.call.value(1000)(abi.encodePacked(bytes4(keccak256("setNum(uint256,string,address)")), myUIntVal, myStringVal, myAddressVal));
 ```

+### Libraries
+* Libraries are contracts that do not have storage, they cannot hold ether.
+* They cannot have state variables
+* They cannot inherit or be inherited by other contracts.
+* Libraries can be seen as implicit base contracts of the contracts that use them.
+* They exist for the purpose of code reuse.
+* They cannot receive Ether
+* They cannot be destroyed
+* Libraries are similar to contracts, but their purpose is that they are deployed only once at a specific address and their code is reused using the `DELEGATECALL` (`CALLCODE` until Homestead) feature of the EVM.
+This means that if library functions are called, their code is executed in the context of the calling contract, i.e. `this` points to the calling contract, and especially the storage from the calling contract can be accessed.
+* Contracts can call library functions without having to implement or deploy the functions for itself - [allowing the library functions to modify the state of the calling contract](https://docs.soliditylang.org/en/latest/contracts.html#libraries).
+* This is made possible by the DELEGATECALL opcode of the EVM.
+This enables developers to use code that has already been audited and battle-tested in the wild.
+* A caveat - calling a library function from a contract is a bit more expensive than calling internal functions, so there is a trade-off to consider.
+If the contract functions calling the library are frequently called, it may be better to pay the higher deployment cost to get cheaper function calls.
+You will have to run tests to determine which is best for your use case.
+* To connect to a library, you need the library contract as well as the address of the deployed instance.

+#### Using For
+* The directive `using A for B;` can be used to attach library functions (from the library A) to any type (B) in the context of a contract.
+* The effect of `using A for *;` is that the functions from the library `A` are attached to any type.

+### Oracle

 ### Special Variables and Functions
 * There are special variables and functions which always exist in the global namespace and are mainly used to provide information about the blockchain or are general-use utility functions